• Skip to primary navigation

 • Gently press them into the frosting just far enough that they will keep the ganache from seeping underneath.

-Red and blue ganache:
+Red and blue ganache

-• Pour 2 ounces of the colored candy melts into a small bowl, pour on 2 tablespoons heavy whipping cream, and 2 teaspoons corn syrup.
+• Pour 2 ounces of the colored candy melts into a small bowl, and pour on 2 tablespoons heavy whipping cream, and 2 teaspoons corn syrup.

 • Microwave on high power for 25 seconds, let sit in the microwave for 1-2 minutes then stir.
+If not all melted heat on high for 10-second increments until melted.

 • You want the ganache to be thin enough to drip but not so thin that it just drips off the side of the cake, so you may need to allow it to cool slightly.
 As you are working, you may need to warm it slightly, also.